Chapter IV: Rome

 She also loves taking pictures; please feel free to reuse her photos from

-Starting with a short overview on OA policy adopted by the University of Turin, the author discusses facilities and barriers to OS both at national and at international levels.
+Starting with a short overview of the OA policy adopted by the University of Turin, the author discusses facilities and barriers to OS both at national and international levels.

 Paola Galimberti, Milano University

 It is a challenge (It takes time and resources) to make openness a common practice for the research workflow (research production, validation, dissemination, evaluation) in a multidisciplinary University.
-It is very difficult in a national context that does not provide policies and reward for open scholarship.
+It is very difficult in a national context that does not provide policies and rewards for open scholarships.

 The University of Milan established its strategy in open science years ago and reoriented it according to European developments.
 This talk will present the results of actions undertaken.

 Daniela Luzi is a researcher of the Italian National Research Council at the Institute of Research on Populations and Social Policies.
 She currently participates in the OpenUP project, currying out a pilot on open data in Social sciences.

 The primary objectives of the European project OpenUp -Opening up new